Some posts contain compensated links. Please read this disclaimer for more info.

 Between May and October in 2020 and 2021, the Marella Celebration cruise ship will offer seven-night round-trip cruises from Dubrovnik, calling at ports throughout the Balkans.
 There are several different itineraries to choose from, either heading south to Malta, Greece, and Sicily or north along the Croatian coast to Venice.

 The ancient city of Dubrovnik is incredibly popular with cruisers thanks to its UNESCO world heritage status and magnificent medieval city walls.
-These walls go all the way around the city, and if you’re fit, it’s possible to walk the full 2 KM along the walls and admire the wonderful views over the sparkling Adriatic Sea.
+These walls go all the way around the city, and if you’re fit, it’s possible to walk the entire 2 KM along the walls and admire the beautiful views over the sparkling Adriatic Sea.

 A nation of islands, Greece has 55 cruise ports, which is far more than any other country in the Balkans.
 The Greek cruise ports are: